benbaarber/squid/README.md

    - Use the TUI provided by the client to track progress in real time while the client collects results and simulation data

 5. **Refine and Iterate**:
-   - Use the results to refine your simulation logic or blueprint
+   - Use the results to refine your simulation logic or configuration
    - Repeat the process for improved outcomes